 1. Post-mortem Destruction

-Ellen, you mention that destroying those journals.
-I feel your pain!
+The idea of destroying journals is painful – I agree.
 There’s no way I could bring myself to destroy any of my creations.
 However, is that just true of while you’re alive?
 If that’s the case, you could make arrangements to have them destroyed once you’re gone.
 I’m not a lawyer, but I imagine that could be included in your Last Will & Testiment or a similar arrangement.

 While everyone is different, I’m a “lay it on the line” kind of girl.
 So my instinct is to call a family meeting — while you’re healthy and happy.
 If your children don’t know that you keep a journal, this is a good time to tell them.
 If they already know, you can elaborate.